Which Institutions Own Shares In Soleno Therapeutics Inc. (SLNO)?

 The top institutional shareholder in the company is Abingworth, LLP with over 10.3 million shares valued at $19.88 million.
 The investor’s holdings represent 12.92% of the SLNO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Nantahala Capital Management, LLC with 7.87 million shares valued at $15.19 million to account for 9.87% of the shares outstanding.
 The other top investors are Suvretta Capital Management, LLC which holds 5.76 million shares representing 7.22% and valued at over $11.11 million, while Oracle Investment Management Inc holds 4.60% of the shares totaling 3.67 million with a market value of $7.08 million.

-The stock witnessed a -11.43% gain in the last 1 month and extending the period to 3 months gives it a -40.95%, and is -1.59% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.14% over the week and 7.88% over the month.
+The stock witnessed a -26.95% gain in the last 1 month and extending the period to 3 months gives it a -46.96%, and is 4.27% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.02% over the week and 7.80% over the month.

 Soleno Therapeutics Inc. (SLNO) Analyst Forecasts